 We blog about things us lot, things we like and things we think you might find useful.
 Please share our blogs by tweeting, liking, talking, emailing or simply contact us with your comments.

 Local SEO is both misunderstood and undervalued by a lot of business owners nowadays.
-But, depending on your line of business, you could reap just as much benefit, if not more, from local SEO as you do from regular SEO.
+But, depending on your line of business, you could reap just as much benefit, if not more, from local SEO as you do from regular Search Engine Optimisation services.

 However, a large majority of businesses are either doing too little to optimise their local search results or are simply doing it wrong.
 In this article, we’re going to give you some of the do’s and don’ts when implementing local SEO.